mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 with the implementation of the Group Delay handling for the effect chain.

 #### Motivation
-Before the effect is implemented, the pitch could be changed using the master Pitch Shifter for each deck player separately only.
-Unfortunately, the mentioned Pitch Shifter has no wide range and is not really useful for the interesting DJ skills on live sets.
+Before the effect is implemented, the pitch could be changed using the deck's rate slider separately only.
+This imposes significant restrictions on the ways other effects can interact with the sound.
 In this project, the new Pitch Shift effect is introduced in the built-in effects, which can be used in the effect chain.
 It implements the wish
 [Add a Transpose / Pitch Shift effect](https://github.com/mixxxdj/mixxx/issues/7389)